Arron-Stothart/resonnet/README.md

 Topic segmentation lend to Concept Graphs over Raw Text embeddings.

 Adaptive Injection of Context to avoid contamination in prompts that dont need it.

+Vannevar Bush (from "As We May Think," 1945): "The human operates by association.
+With one item in its grasp, it snaps instantly to the next that is suggested by the association of thoughts, in accordance with some intricate web of trails carried by the cells of the brain."

 Forget Mechanism